Heinz Lorenz (athlete)

-Heinz Helmut Lorenz (26 November 1915 - 15 November 2013) was a Czechoslovak athlete who competed in the 1936 Summer Olympics in Berlin, Germany.
+Heinz Helmut Lorenz (26 November 1915 – 15 November 2013) was a Czechoslovak-German athlete who competed for Czechoslovakia in the 1936 Summer Olympics in Berlin, Germany.
 He was born in Litoměřice.
-He competed with the Czech team in the Men's 4 x 400 meters relay, but did not advance beyond the preliminary round, his team placing fifth and last.
+He competed with the Czechoslovak team in the Men's 4 x 400 meters relay, but did not advance beyond the preliminary round, his team placing fifth and last.
 He died in November 2013 at the age of 97 in Geretsried.